Nail Gun Massacre

-Nail Gun Massacre is a 1986 American rape-and-revenge slasher film directed by Terry Lofton and Bill Leslie.
-A young doctor and a sheriff seek a killer in a motorcycle helmet who kills locals with a nail gun.
+Nail Gun Massacre is an American rape-and-revenge slasher film written by Terry Lofton and directed by Lofton and Bill Leslie.
+It follows a young doctor and a sheriff seeking a killer in a motorcycle helmet who is murdering locals with a nail gun.

+Filmed in Lofton's native Dallas region in 1985 on a budget of $50,000, Lofton utilized locations in the region, including his grandparents' general store.
+The film was released direct-to-video by Magnum Entertainment in 1987.
+It has received numerous DVD and Blu-ray releases and developed a cult following in the years since its original release.

 Plot

 At a construction site in east Texas, six men gang rape Linda Jenkins.
 Five months later, a person in camouflage clothing and black motorcycle helmet kills one of the rapists with a nail gun.
 One month later another rapist, Mark, cuts some wood with his friend Brad.
 As Brad urinates, the killer shoots him in the crotch and stomach.
 As Mark revs up the chainsaw, the killer sneaks up behind him and shoots him in the back of the neck.
 Mark falls and the chainsaw severs his hand.

 When Doc, the town doctor and coroner, arrives at the crime scene, the sheriff shows him the bodies.
 The doctor mentions that three bodies have been found on Old Lady Bailey's property.
 The sheriff asks the wife of the first murder victim if her husband was a carpenter, and he leaves to call the "meat wagon."

 The killer picks up a hitchhiker, then shoots him in the stomach, causing him to jump out of the moving vehicle.
 He then stops the car and kills the hitchhiker.
 The sheriff and Doc are called to the hardware store where a young woman was found nailed behind the store.
 Minutes later, they are called to the road outside of town where the hitchhiker was nailed to the concrete in the middle of the road.

 Maxine, John and Tom are eating at a diner where she reveals Old Bailey let them stay in a house for free because someone was murdered there.
 The next day, the trio buys lumber from the lumber yard to fix the house.
 Hal and Ben arrive with their girlfriends Ann and Trish, to ask the owner, Bubba, for a job.
 He tells them of Maxine's place and the group leaves.
 After they leave, Linda shows up and asks Bubba if the two men were construction workers.